 Neurosciences (Brain & Spine)

 Chao, Michael J; Kim, Kyung-Hee; Shin, Jun Wan; Lucente, Diane; Wheeler, Vanessa C; Li, Hong; Roach, Jared C; Hood, Leroy; Wexler, Nancy S; Jardim, Laura B; Holmans, Peter; Jones, Lesley; Orth, Michael; Kwak, Seung; MacDonald, Marcy E; Gusella, James F; and Lee, Jong-Min, "Population-specific genetic modification of Huntington's disease in Venezuela."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 415.